saramiotto/dncs-lab/README.md

     sudo ip route add 192.168.0.0/21 via 192.168.0.1

 ### Host-B
-As for Host-A, in Host-B we have configured the interface with its IP address, started the network interface by adding the command `sudo ip link set dev enp0s8 up`, then we connected, with the command `sudo ip route add` the new route's subnet to the designated device
+As for Host-A, in Host-B we configured the interface with its IP address, started the network interface by adding the command `sudo ip link set dev enp0s8 up`, then we connected, with the command `sudo ip route add` the new route's subnet to the designated device.

     export DEBIAN_FRONTEND=noninteractive
     sudo ip addr add 192.168.2.2/23 dev enp0s8 sudo ip link set dev enp0s8 up